brendongray/abqtransitdata/README.md

 This is the type of work that improves accuracy, efficency, and data usefullness.

-For what it's worth, I'm not affiliated with the city, and I'm sure there are a number of errors in this work product, all of which are attributable to me.
+For what it's worth, I'm not affiliated with the city.
+This was an individual project, not completed in conjuction with any academic program.
+I'm sure there are a number of errors in this work product, all of which are attributable to me.

 ## Links